bdmig/rbfl/README.md

 The script is preferably to run from the root account using cron.
 Backups are created on the computer on which the script rbfl is running.
+The working directory at startup should be the directory in which the script is located:
+# cd /path/to/rbfl_script
+# ./rbfl

 Description of variables whose value must be specified in the script:
 $broot - directory for backups starting from the root directory.